daveRendon/DevCamp/HOL/dotnet/06-appinsights/README.md

 1. Let's integrate the snippet into our views.
 Open the Views > Shared > _Layout.cshtml file.
 This file controls the outer layout for all of the pages.

 1. Paste the following snippet below the existing script tags.
-Notice that we replaced the static instrumentaiton key with the constant from our settings.cs class :
+Notice that we replaced the static instrumentation key with the constant from our settings.cs class :

     ```html
     <!--